Add this simple cherry blossom tree painting to your acrylic painting to-do list. Including a new YouTube video tutorial!

 Even though they are a level 1 (student grade), I find these paints excellent in quality.

 Although I use the Liquitex basics paints, it doesn’t mean other brands aren’t worthwhile.
-I like to experiment with different brands- I have been known to use Golden paints, Artist Loft, and even cheap Dollar store brands!
+I like to experiment with different brands- I also use Golden paints, Artist Loft, and even cheap Dollar store brands!

-It depends on what you are comfortable spending and investing in paints.
+It depends on what you are comfortable spending and investing in paints and what you have access to.

-One idea/tip is to invest is 1 tube of high-quality paint at a time, and slowly add to your collection.
+One idea/tip is to invest is 1 tube of different quality paint at a time, and slowly add to your collection.
 That way you won’t be breaking the bank, and still able to experiment with different brands/qualities paint.

 Your Painting Journey…